msamedina/bionetverification/README.txt

 	ExCov_Input

 Approximate runtime:
-	>1 minute
+	~1 minute

-Output files can be accessed from the run's output directory.
+Output files can be accessed from the run's output directory (`bionetverification_out_{0}`).
 A preloaded version of the minimal running example's Excel output, by the name of `ExCov_0.xlsx`, can be found in the `Examples/ExCov` directory.
 This file contains a subset of Table 10.

 3-SAT
 =============